mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 **However, this is not recommended** — title has a number of accessibility problems, mainly based around the fact that screen reader support is very unpredictable and most browsers won't show it unless you are hovering with a mouse (so e.g. no access to keyboard or mobile users).
 If you are interested in more information about this, read [The Trials and Tribulations of the Title Attribute](https://www.24a11y.com/2017/the-trials-and-tribulations-of-the-title-attribute/) by Scott O'Hara.

-It is better to include such supporting information in the main article text or via a caption, rather than attached to the image. **Never repeat the alt text in a title or caption**.
+It is better to include such supporting information in the main article text or via a caption, rather than attached to the image.

-<h3 class="warning">The title attribute</h3>
+<h3 class="warning">The title & alt attributes</h3>

+**Never repeat the alt text in a title or caption**.

 The `title` attribute can be used with links and images.
 As illustrated, it has limited use in both cases.
 However, note that **the 'alt' attribute is only used for images**.
 Students often confuse the two, adding 'alt' text to their links instead of the 'title' attribute.
 Don't do this!